-As at December 31, 2023, the Corporation held inventories of \$30,591,000, net of a provision for excess and obsolescence (inventory provision) of \$5,150,000.
+As at December 31, 2024, the Corporation held inventories of \$40,269,000, net of a provision for excess and obsolescence (inventory provision) of \$4,866,000.
 The Corporation's inventories consist of raw materials, work-in-progress, parts to be used in production, and finished goods available for sale.
 Finished goods available for sale consist of capital equipment and parts and accessories inventories that are available for sale to external parties.

-Inventories are recorded at the lower of cost and net realizable value.
+Inventories are recorded at the lower of cost, and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.
-If the carrying value exceeds net realizable value, a writedown is recognized.
-When the circumstances that previously caused inventories to be written down below cost no longer exist or when there is clear evidence of an increase in net realizable value because of changed economic circumstances, the amount of the writedown is reversed up to the maximum of the original writedown.
+If the carrying value exceeds net realizable value, a write-down is recognized.
+When the circumstances that previously caused inventories to be written down below cost no longer exist or when there is clear evidence of an increase in net realizable value because of changed economic circumstances, the amount of the write-down is reversed up to the maximum of the original write-down.

 The net realizable value of capital equipment included in inventories is assessed on an individual product basis considering current market prices for the equipment and management's assessment of forecasted demand.
-This resulted in a net recovery of \$84,000.
-All other items in inventories are assessed for obsolescence at a distinct part level using a formulaic approach, providing for items that
+This resulted in a write-down of \$48,000.
+All other items in inventories are assessed for obsolescence at a distinct part level using a formulaic approach, providing for items that have not been sold or utilized in production in the 24 months previous to the consolidated statements of financial position date.
+This resulted in a write-down of \$35,000.
+Management also utilized judgment in